Based on current scientific evidence, Chinese medicine treatment may be able to assist with:

 Your Traditional Chinese Medicine (TCM) practitioner probably has a great deal more to offer you than you are aware and it’s your job to ask them for recommendations and discuss any questions you have with them.

 Unfortunately (or fortunately?), we’re not mind-readers and we don’t know exactly what is going on in your life unless you tell us.
-However, most problems signal their presence through your body, so your practitioner will observe the signs and symptoms of emotional distress, anxiety, stress, depression, exhaustion etc. and can address them effectively without actually saying anything to you.
+However, most problems signal their presence through your body, so your practitioner will observe the signs and symptoms of things like emotional distress, anxiety, stress, fatigue, exhaustion etc.

-The lovely thing about your TCM practitioner is that you don’t have to say very much at all about the nature of your problem and we can still identify it and intervene effectively.
+The lovely thing about your TCM practitioner is that you don’t have to say very much at all about the nature of your problem and we can still work with you.
 Acupuncture, massage, and Chinese herbs will help unblock your Qi energy and provide your body with the nutrients it needs to heal and support your emotions.
-As the blockages are released, your negative emotions will also release and you will start to feel more buoyant and energised.

-Of course, it’s not just a matter of getting your TCM practitioner to intervene.
+Of course, it’s not just a matter of getting your TCM practitioner involved.
 We suggest that you take the following steps as well:

 - Identify people and situations which upset you and take steps to deal with them or move them out of your life.